openSUSE/news-o-o/_posts/2011-08-13-opensuse-weekly-news-issue-188-is-out.markdown

   * Set up and manage print accounting
 (...)

-
+â€

 ## ![Header Picture](http://saigkill.homelinux.net/images/Logo-PlanetSUSE.png)Planet SUSEâ–²â–¼

+â€œ

-[Sebastian Kügler:
+[Sebastian KÃ¼gler:
         Desktop Summit Thoughts](http://vizzzion.org/blog/2011/08/desktop-summit-thoughts/)

-I™ve been to theÂ [Desktop Summit](http://desktopsummit.org/)Â in Berlin
+Iâ€™ve been to theÂ [Desktop Summit](http://desktopsummit.org/)Â in Berlin
-      for the past few days, we™re now around the middle of the event, after the conference, before the workshop and BoF sessions, so I thought I might share some thoughts I™ve gathered in idle moments in the past few days.
+      for the past few days, weâ€™re now around the middle of the event, after the conference, before the workshop and BoF sessions, so I thought I might share some thoughts Iâ€™ve gathered in idle moments in the past few days.

 **boredom and diversity**

 Last night, the build system BoF was planned, a team session where we look at the way how
       we develop our software.
 I have to admit that to me, this is quite a boring (but nevertheless very important topic).
-As it also affects the way we release software, I™ve put my release team hat on and joined the session.
-I was a bit afraid that since it™s not the most sexy topic in the world, that little people would show and we end up with incomplete or broken ways to release the KDE SC, and KDE Frameworks in the future.
+As it also affects the way we release software, Iâ€™ve put my release team hat on and joined the session.
+I was a bit afraid that since itâ€™s not the most sexy topic in the world, that little people would show and we end up with incomplete or broken ways to release the KDE SC, and KDE Frameworks in the future.
 My worries were ungrounded as quite some people showed up and we made good progress on all the topic we talked about.
-(If you™re interested what we talked about, keep an eye on the kde-core-devel and kde-buildsystem mailinglists.)
-What struck me is that in KDE, there™s enough people who feel responsible, even for boring topics.
-When I shared my (ungrounded) concerns with Stephen Kelly, he looked at me with this empty expression on his face and told me but that™s exciting, it™s the way we build our software!, and given his enthusiasm, I believe him (even if I don™t exactly personally share his excitement).
+(If youâ€™re interested what we talked about, keep an eye on the kde-core-devel and kde-buildsystem mailinglists.)
+What struck me is that in KDE, thereâ€™s enough people who feel responsible, even for boring topics.
+When I shared my (ungrounded) concerns with Stephen Kelly, he looked at me with this empty expression on his face and told me â€œbut thatâ€™s exciting, itâ€™s the way we build our software!â€, and given his enthusiasm, I believe him (even if I donâ€™t exactly personally share his excitement).
 Diversity makes us strong. (...)

-
+â€

+â€œ

 [Matthias Hopf: SUSE graphical
         benchmark test](http://emmes.livejournal.com/9967.html)